rgksugan/knowledge/3-resources/books/Lets talk Money.md

 by [[Monika Halan]]

 ## Highlights
+> It is not market timing but time in the market that matters.

+> Do not invest in things you do not understand.

 ## Notes
 * Have a three account system that separates your income, spending and savings.